thebaconfate/Bierkultuur-website/README.md

 This is the source code for the client of the website for the student association Bierkultuur at the VUB.
 Feel free to contribute.

+## UPDATE

+Project is continued elsewhere.
+This repository is no longer maintained

 Contributers:

 - Gérard Lichtert